tjbuck11/R-Projects/NBA-Project/README.md

 The first row of graphics display scatter plots of the residuals for the points per game and efficiency rating variables, respectively, for Hall of Famer's.
 There is also a horizontal line at 0 to help visualize where each residual falls.
 There is no pattern between the residuals, which means my use of a linear model is appropriate.
 The second row displays the distribution of the residuals for points per game and efficiency rating respectively.
 The distribution of the residuals is the black line and the normal distribution with a similar mean and standard deviation is the blue line.
 They appear to follow the normal distribution pretty close, so I can assume the distribution of the residuals is approximately normal, which I will utilize to conduct a hypothesis test on the slopes of my linear models.

 Now I conduct a hypothesis test to determine if the relationship between the year a player was drafted and points per game and efficiency is significant.
 I know the Hall of Fame players sampling distribution of average points per game and average efficiency per game follows a t-distribution since I do not know the standard deviation of the entire population and my residuals follow an approximately normal distribution for these variables.
-However, because I are estimating for the slope and the intercept of my regression model, I are using up 2 degrees of freedom, so I now have v = n-2 degrees of freedom.
+However, because I am estimating for the slope and the intercept of my regression model, I am using up 2 degrees of freedom, so I now have v = n-2 degrees of freedom.
 Therefore, both my points per game and efficiency rating variables for Hall of Fame rookies have the following distribution:

 $$
 t(df=40)